Why A Time-Clock Is Not A Compliant Attendance Solution for Career Institutes

-Student time and attendance is arguably the most important part of career college operations.
-As new technology emerges, schools might think that having a time-clock in place is the same thing as having a compliant attendance system.
+Student time and attendance are arguably the most important part of career college operations.
+As new technology emerges, schools might think that having a time clock in place is the same thing as having a compliant attendance system.
 In reality, this is not the case.

-Time-clocks expose your school to compliance and Title IV risks
+Time clock attendance data exposes your career institute to compliance and Title IV risks

 If the attendance data your school uses when performing Title IV calculations is inaccurate or late, serious consequences can arise.
 Not only can this mean a Return to Title IV payment, but your school can also be put on notice of accreditation and/or probation.
 Having this notice quickly becomes problematic.

 Paper records come with all kinds of issues, such as higher costs, physical storage requirements, and data inaccuracy.
 Any human interaction with data exposes the school to errors, risks, and delays.
-This defeats the purpose of using time-clock technology, which is marketed as a way to make attendance tracking easier.
-In reality, however, a time-clock system adds more work for your staff.
+This defeats the purpose of using time clock technology, which is marketed as a way to make attendance tracking easier.
+In reality, a time clock system adds more work for your staff.

-By ensuring that attendance data is accurate at the point of collection, your school ultimately will reduce the need for admins to make adjustments later.
+Ensuring that attendance data is accurate at the point of collection reduces the need for adjustments later on.
 Data is broken down by synchronous and asynchronous activities and displayed in real-time for both students and school staff.
 All parties can see a student’s progress accurately and immediately.
 CourseKey also displays each student’s Last Activity Recorded (LAR) to help you instantly identify at-risk students.
-Most importantly, CourseKey integrates with your SIS, eliminating manual data entry and streamlining your records management and making audits a breeze.
+Most importantly, CourseKey integrates with your SIS, eliminating manual data entry and streamlining your records management, and making audits a breeze.

 Don’t let your school fall prey to inadequate time clocks.
 Choose an attendance platform that keeps you in compliance and makes attendance management easy.
 Request a demo below.